 How To Roast Chestnuts In The Oven

-- Score.
-Very carefully use a sharp paring knife to cut an “X” on the flat side of the chestnut.
+- Use a sharp knife to carefully cut an “X” or a line on the chestnut's flat side.
 Be careful, because they like to slide out from under you while you’re cutting.
 Use safety gloves if needed.

-- Soak.
-Place all of your scored chestnuts in a bowl and cover them with hot water.
-You can use boiling water if you like, but the hottest water your tap offers will work splendidly.
-Let them soak for about 3-5 minutes, or until air bubbles stop escaping from the score marks.
+- Soak the scored chestnuts in a bowl of water.
+You can use boiling water if you like, but the hottest water your tap offers works well enough.
+Let them soak for about 30 minutes, or until air bubbles stop escaping from the score marks.

-- Roast.
-Put the sheet pan in the oven and cook for 30 minutes, or until the corners of your scored "X" have curled back.
+- Transfer the wet chestnuts to a rimmed baking sheet or roasting pan in a single layer.
+Roast for 30 minutes or until the corners of the scored "X" have curled up.

-- Peel.
-Open only one bag of chestnuts at a time and work quickly to peel away the skins.
+- Remove the chestnuts from the oven and work quickly to peel away the skins.
 There are two different layers to deal with, the hard one, and a softer fuzzy one.
-Both need the chestnut to be as hot as possible for success.
+Serve or use in a recipe.